Longstryke Bagua Zhang

 How do I start?
 What do I wear?

-Even though I appreciate an email prior to your starting (firstname.lastname@example.org or email@example.com), you can just show up.
+Even though I appreciate an email prior to your starting (firstname.lastname@example.org) you can just show up.
 Wear loose clothing and flat, clean, non-marking tennis shoes.
 Please show up a 20 minutes to a half hour early so you have time for some paperwork.

 What if I have prior experience?

 Awesome.
 Bring it to class.
 Never forget what works for you.
 But please be considerate; you have come to study Longstryke Bagua Zhang.
 Trying to teach your prior art while in the Longstryke class will be confusing.
 If you do have prior experience, I will endeavor to tailor your training to include it.
 And I will probably call on you during class for pointers about your prior art.

 Yes, and no. Strenuous is a very relative thing.
 Class offers a unique chance to work with another human being.
 We do so with the attitude that we all have to go to work the next day.
 Broken bones, black eyes, and loose teeth are not conducive to work, or life.
 Plus we know if we do not take care of our partner, they will not work out with us.
 So care and gratitude permeates our training.
 You have the whole rest of the week to strain yourself.

 But, having said that, it must be stated that it is physical training.
 You will probably sweat.
 If you have an ailment or injury, please let Coach Greg know.
 And, if it is a needed, have doctor clearance before you start.